realabdulkhaliq/Prompting-Guide-for-Agentic-AI/README.md

 Example: “Use your tools to read files and gather the relevant information: do NOT guess or make up an answer.”

+#### 3. Planning

+Prompts the model to think step-by-step before and after each tool call.

+Enhances reasoning and reflection.

+Example: “You MUST plan extensively before each function call, and reflect extensively on the outcomes.”

 ### 🛠️ Tool Usage Best Practices

 - Use the tools field in API requests rather than injecting tool descriptions manually.